taniafatmawati/taniafatmawati/README.md

 ---

 ## 🌐 Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tania-fatma-wati/) or send me an [email](mailto:tania.fatmawati20@gmail.com) if you want to discuss cybersecurity, collaborations, or any other topics!
+Feel free to connect via [LinkedIn](https://www.linkedin.com/in/tania-fatma-wati/) or [Email](mailto:tania.fatmawati20@gmail.com).
+Always open for discussions about cybersecurity, collaborations, or research!

 ---